SharkSnack/shiren-4/content/system/synthesis-runes.md

 ---
 title: "Runes"
 metaTitle: "Synthesis Runes - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Complete list of seals for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete list of runes for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 Seals are special abilities that can be synthesized onto weapons or shields.